Skip to main content

 Spring bulbs

 Bulbs are a subset of perennials that grow from condensed, swollen roots.
 Unlike other perennials, bulbs don’t stick around long after flowering.
 Four to six weeks after the flowers fade, the leaves turn brown, and, at that point, you can cut them back until they grow again next year.
-Bulbs look great in rock gardens, natural areas, flower beds, or container gardens alongside annual blooms.
+Bulbs look great in DIY rock gardens, natural areas, flower beds, or container gardens alongside annual blooms.

 • Snowdrop, Galanthus nivalis